Discover the Magic of Quarter Inch Seam Tape

 Quarter Inch Seam Tape is a thin, low-tack tape designed to sit on the bed of your sewing machine and act as a visual guide while you sew.

-- A red centre line that lines up with your needle
+A red centre line that aligns with your needle

 Instead of drawing a line on your fabric, you keep the fabric’s corner or edge lined up with the tape while you sew.
 The tape stays on the machine (not your fabric) and peels off cleanly when you’re done.